|

 Wind deflector

 During long rides it can be a bit uncomfortable due to the turbulence from the rear.
-A wind deflector is available form Rimmer, however I was not convinced whether it fit properly etc. I therefore decided to construct it myself with a plate of plexiglass.
+A wind deflector is available from Rimmer - see here, however I was not convinced whether it fit properly etc. I therefore decided to construct it myself with a plate of plexiglass.
 I used Lexan from Sabic.

 Prior to this I’ve tested with a variety of wood plates to ensure it stopped the wind properly.
 The main issue was to design the actual fitting to ensure that the deflector could be dismantled quickly.
-I ended up by using 16 mm tubes and fitting used by regular plumbers J .
-Below is given some pictures of how it ended.
-This construction did not prevent turbulence in between the seats; however I plan to re-design it so I can use the tonneau cover together with the wind deflector.
-The important issue for me is that it actually works and is easy to dismantle with two wing-nuts.
+I ended up by using some old tent poles and fitting used by regular plumbers J .
+The tent poles made the wind deflector very easy to fit and detach.
+The only modification I had to do was to make two tiny holes in the rear trim for the plumber-fittings, and further used the holes where the trim is attached to the frame.
+This construction did not prevent turbulence in between the seats; however I designed it so I can use the tonneau cover together with the wind deflector - just two holes for the tent-poles through the tonneau cover.
+The important issue for me is that it actually works and is easy to dismantle by just drag the "tent pole" out of each other.
 I used a frame/rail at the bottom of the plexiglass.
+The frame/rail was a part of an old shower-cabinet.
 The plexiglass was fitted by using polyester.
 A very proper fit that prevent severe flexibility.
+A support – made of wood – was place between the tonneau cover and the rail to prevent a gap that evolves due to the turbulence.

 Various bits and pieces, minor issues